Borys Orlovskyi

-Borys Pavlovych Orlovskyi (Борис Павлович Орловський; born 16 January 1993) is a Ukrainian professional footballer who plays as a defensive midfielder for FC Continentals in the Canadian Soccer League.
+Borys Pavlovych Orlovskyi (Борис Павлович Орловський; born 16 January 1993) is a Ukrainian professional footballer who plays as a defensive midfielder.

 Club career

 Europe

 Orlovskyi began his career in his home region in 2010 with Bukovyna Chernivtsi in the Ukrainian First League.
 After several seasons with Bukovyna, he was loaned to Tavriya Simferopol in the country's top tier the Ukrainian Premier League in 2012.
 His stint in the Crimea was short-lived as he failed to make an appearance for the club, resulting in him returning to Bukovyna.
 In 2014, he played abroad in the Caucasus region with FC Gandzasar Kapan in the Armenian Premier League.
 In his single season in Armenia, he played in 10 matches and recorded one goal.
 His lone goal was against FC Mika on September 27, 2014.

 For the remainder of the 2015 season, he returned to his former club Bukovyna.
 Following his brief stint in Bukovyna, he played in the country's third tier the Ukrainian Second League with Veres Rivne.
 He helped the team secure promotion to the second tier and re-signed with the club in 2016.
 He departed from Veres after the conclusion of the 2016-17 season.
 Following his release from Veres, he signed with FC Lviv.
 His tenure with Lviv was brief as he mutually parted ways with the club in early 2018.

 Orlovskyi returned to the third tier with former club Veres Rivne where he served as the team captain.
 After a season with Veres, he departed from the club.
 In 2019, he returned to his home club Bukovyna for his third and final stint.
 He played his final season with Bukovyna in 2021.
-On 1 May 2021 he missed a penalty against FC Chernihiv saved by Oleksandr Shyray at the Chernihiv Arena in the 2020–21 season.
+On 1 May 2021, he missed a penalty against FC Chernihiv saved by Oleksandr Shyray at the Chernihiv Arena in the 2020–21 season.

 Canada

 In 2022, he played abroad once more this time in the Canadian Soccer League with FC Continentals.
 Throughout the season he helped the club secure a postseason berth by finishing fourth in the standings.
-He featured in the CSL Championship final where Continentals defeated Scarborough SC for the title.
+He featured in the CSL Championship final where the Continentals defeated Scarborough SC for the title.

 International career

-Orlovskyi is the member of Ukraine national under-18 football team last time and participated at Vladislav Granatkin's Cup in Russia in January 2011.
+Orlovskyi was a member of the Ukraine national under-18 football team participated at Vladislav Granatkin's Cup in Russia in January 2011.